dulvui/libgdx-android-upload/README.md

+# ARCHIVED
+This action has been archived and will no longer be maintained.
+Please create your own fork.

 # libgdx-android-upload
 Github Action to upload an Android libGDX application to Google Play Store If you have problems with the action or need help simply open an issue.